 2013 – Ex-red Momo Sissoko featured as Mali lost 1-0 to Ghana in an Africa Cup of Nations Finals group game in South Africa.

-2015 – Kolo Touré featured for Ivory Coast as they drew 1-1 with Mali in a group game in Equatorial Guinea, while future red Naby Keïta played in Guinea’s 1-1 draw with Cameroon.
+2015 – He played in a 1-1 draw with Mali in a group game in Equatorial Guinea, with future red Naby Keïta featuring in Guinea’s 1-1 draw with Cameroon.

 Uncle Roy the dad

 1975 - Reds left-back Roy Evans and his wife Mary had their first child, Stephen.